The Torah of Tapestry in Guatemala

 The cooperative unites indigenous people, women, elderly, youth, and adults.
 With the Fair Trade premium that they receive, the community is building schools and healthcare centers, as well as providing their members with continued training on fair trade and organic practices.
 This enables cooperative members to maintain ties to their ancient indigenous cultures while participating in the global marketplace.
 One of their goals is to create jobs to help stem migration to the United States, which negatively affects the family and community structure.
 Since 2003, there has been zero migration of its bee keepers to the U.S.

 This Rosh Hashanah, sweeten the beekeepers’ lives as well by choosing one of these certified Fair Trade and Kosher honey products:

-Wholesome Sweetener’s Organic Raw and Amber honeys, certified kosher by the Orthodox Union, come from Fair Trade cooperatives in Mexico, so the farmers also receive a “sweet” and fair wage.
-To find a store near you, go to their website: http://www.wholesomesweeteners.com/store_locator.html
+Wholesome Sweetener’s Organic honeys (raw, amber, bottles/jars), certified kosher by the Orthodox Union, come from Fair Trade cooperatives in Mexico, so the farmers also receive a “sweet” and fair wage.
+You can now purchase their products online at their Amazon store.

 Majestic and Moist Honey Cake

 Marcy Goldman, A Treasury of Jewish Holiday Baking

 - 3 1/2 cups all-purpose flour